corrode/corrode.github.io/content/blog/hardening-rust/index.md

 static GLOBAL: MiMalloc = MiMalloc;
 ```

-Now, all heap allocations in your Rust program will use mimalloc's secure allocator, which will automatically catch common heap vulnerabilities like buffer overflows and use-after-free bugs at runtime.
+Now, all heap allocations in your Rust program will use mimalloc's secure allocator.
+Measure the performance impact on your workload before rolling this out broadly; allocator choice can matter a lot for latency-sensitive services, games, packet processing, and other allocation-heavy programs.
-So even if your code has a memory safety issue, it will be much harder for an attacker to exploit it.

 [mimalloc]: https://github.com/microsoft/mimalloc
 [^mimalloc_safe]: https://docs.rs/mimalloc-safe/latest/mimalloc_safe/